UN-OCHA/common_design/common_design_subtheme/README.md

 3. In the Drupal Admin, go to Appearance, find **OCHA Common Design sub theme** and select **Enable and set default**.
 4. Customize the `name`/`description` fields of the sub-theme's info file if you wish.
 5. Rebuild the cache.
 6. Edit the sub-theme's `css/brand.css` to pick your site's palette.
 No other modifications are necessary.
+The header/footer plus all components will adopt your new colors.

 ### Customise the logo